 Need Help?
 We are right here!

-As we have officially been recognized as a Global Modernized Oracle Partner Network (OPN) Partner, you can rest assured that all of our integrations on the Oracle Stack fulfill the highest competencies set by Oracle for their trusted advisors like miniOrange.
+We are officially recognized as a Global Modernized Oracle Partner Network (OPN) Partner, so you can rest assured that all of our integrations on the Oracle Stack fulfill the highest competencies set by Oracle for their trusted advisors like miniOrange.

 1. The User tries to access the Oracle E-Business Suite, either directly at the AppsLogin endpoint or via a bookmarked URL.